The BTK Killer's house

 He then looked at a detective and said, "Will you let my wife know I won't be home for lunch?
 I assume you know where I live."

-Shortly afterwards, the police arrived at Rader's house and asked his wife to leave.
+Shortly afterwards, the police arrived at Rader's house and ordered his wife to leave the property.

 The spot where Rader was arrested